Eudorajab1/websaw-workshop/docs/source/getting_started.rst

 By adding our **Fixture** to the application context as above, all actions in the application will have access to our fixture.

-Alternatively we can let only one or more actions use our fixture simply by removiing from the app context and installed including it in the **@app_use(...)** decorator for each action required.
+Alternatively we can let only one or more actions use our fixture simply by removing it from the app context and adding it only in the **@app_use(...)** decorator for each action that we want to use the fixture.

-For now as we only have one action it is neither here not there.
+For now lets include it in the app context as as our app grows we may wish other actions to have access as well.

 In our action we now can use our new fixture simply by adding the following code
 ::